Prince Andrew’s effort to dismiss sexual abuse case flounders under tough questioning

 Mr Brettler went on to say the prince’s alleged misconduct had not been laid out in the complaint.

-Judge Kaplan responded emphatically: “Involuntary sexual intercourse.
-There’s no doubt that that means, at least since someone else was in the White House.”
+Judge Kaplan responded emphatically with a reference to an unnamed former US president: “Involuntary sexual intercourse.
+There’s no doubt what that means, at least since someone else was in the White House.”

 For Ms Giuffre, attorney David Boise said the 2009 agreement should not apply to Prince Andrew as it covered separate allegations.